Cameraegg Compare logoCameraegg

 Quick answers generated from verified specs.

-Which is better for landscape, GR III or fp L?
+Which is better for wildlife, GR III or fp L?

 What's the resolution difference between the GR III and fp L?